 There’s no denying that the “future” is a subjective term.
 However, it’s also completely undeniable that we’re living in it.
 If automated cars, personal devices with the processing power of last century’s super computers, and private sector space ships don’t convince you, nothing will.

-One of the biggest ‘futuristic’ areas is in computing.
+One of the biggest futuristic technology areas is in computing.

-Just fifty years ago, the kind of computer power that operates your cell phone was still a dream away.
-In December of 2014, the fastest computer in the world operated at a speed measured in quadrillions of cycles per second and there are cell-phones that have processing power nearing 1 Gigaflops.
+Just 50 years ago, the kind of computer power that operates your cell phone was still a dream away.
+In 2014, the fastest computer in the world operated at a speed measured in quadrillions of cycles per second and there are cell-phones that have processing power nearing 1 Gigaflops.
 Compare that to the super computing Fugaku which peaked at 442 petaflops.

-When you call up a friend on the cell-phone or check a fact on the Internet, you’re not just doing something mundane.
+When you call up a friend on your mobile phone or check a fact on the Internet, you’re not just doing something mundane.
 You’re tapping the buttons of the future.

-Along with modern computers goes voice recognition technology.
+Along with personal devices comes the future of voice recognition technology.

 The technology might have once been a bad commercial joke and lab showpiece, but today it’s working in a variety of places.
-It appears in doctor’s offices, vehicles, and especially smart phones.
+It most commonly appears in the field of medicine, modern vehicles, computers, and smartphones.

 Most of the current voice recognition software isn’t good enough to have a real conversation with, but that’s steadily getting closer, too.
 We’re working on technology that will make arguing with an annoying gold-plated android possible.